 c) Impact and results to date TRLF incurs low overheads of 9% of total project expenditure per year.
 In order to carry out all the intervention programs outlined above, volunteer manpower has been essential.
 In the short term, the youth formation program helps provide the needed manpower to successfully implement TRLF programmes.

-Gabriel with youth of TRLF, the future leaders of the community In the middle term, this program helps prepare the youth to fully utilize their opportunities when they go on for tertiary studies.
+In the middle term, this program helps prepare the youth to fully utilize their opportunities when they go on for tertiary studies.
 In most cases, when rural youth move to study in urban centers for the first time in their life, they tend to be unprepared for the culture shock.
 This affects their studies and diminishes the benefits of the sponsorship assistance.
 By being given the time and opportunity to prepare for life outside the Delta over an 18 month period, these youth often mature in wisdom and outlook.
 This contributes positively to their performance and focus at tertiary level.
 In the longer term, this program provides a base for a future pool of committed professional staff, volunteers as well as donors from within the beneficiary community who will be able to contribute and participate in the implementation of TRLF projects in future.
+Garsen High School Girls' Football Team TRLF sponsored the uniforms and participation of 4 district teams at the 2008 provincial ball games